Jako/TwoFactorX/docs/usage.md

 | Permission      | Description                                                    |
 |-----------------|----------------------------------------------------------------|
 | twofactorx_edit | Allow a user to manage the TwoFactorX data the user edit page. |

+The permission check is not executed for sudo users.